sunpy/ndcube/joss_paper/paper.md

 The ndcube package serves three specific purposes.
 First, it formalizes the NDCube 2 API in software via its abstract base classes (ABCs), `NDCubeABC`, `ExtraCoordsABC` and `GlobalCoordsABC`.
-The NDCube 2 API is a standarized framework for inspecting and manipulating coordinate-aware N-D astronomical data and is defined by 12th SunPy Enhancement Proposal [SEP-12; @sep12].
+The NDCube 2 API is a standardized framework for inspecting and manipulating coordinate-aware N-D astronomical data and is defined by 12th SunPy Enhancement Proposal [SEP-12; @sep12].
 A discussion of the philosophies underpinning the NDCube 2 API can be found